rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ### Creating User Public and Private keys for SSH

-Every user that wants to use SSH with RSA or DSA authentication needs a pair of public and private keys.
+Every user who wants to use SSH with RSA or DSA authentication needs a pair of public and private keys.
 The `ssh-keygen` program can be used to create these keys ( just as it was used earlier when you created new host keys for your system)

 !!!
 TIP

-    One main difference between host keys and user keys is that it is highly recommended to protect user keys with a passphrase.
+    One main difference between host and user keys is that it is highly recommended to protect user keys with a passphrase.
 The passphrase is a password used for encrypting the [plain text] private key.

-The public is store in a file with the same file name as the private key but with the extension “.pub” appended to it.
+The public is stored in a file with the same file name as the private key but with the extension “.pub” appended to it.
 There is no easy way to recover a lost passphrase.
 A new key must be generated if the passphrase is lost or forgotten.

 #### To create user public/private authentication keys